Data Structures: Objects and Arrays

 This is a direct translation of the ϕ formula into JavaScript.
 Math.sqrt is the square root function, as provided by the Math object in a standard JavaScript environment.
 We have to add two fields from the table to get fields like n1• because the sums of rows or columns are not stored directly in our data structure.

 Jacques keeps his journal for three months.
-The resulting data set is available in the coding sandbox for this chapter, where it is stored in the JOURNAL binding, and in a downloadable file.
+The resulting dataset is available in the coding sandbox for this chapter, where it is stored in the JOURNAL binding, and in a downloadable file.

 To extract a two-by-two table for a specific event from the journal, we must loop over all the entries and tally how many times the event occurs in relation to squirrel transformations: